boshorog/next-event-countdown/readme.txt

 == Description ==

-**Stop manually updating countdown timers.** Next Event Countdown automatically cycles through your events and always displays the one coming up next.
+**Stop manually updating countdown timers!** Next Event Countdown automatically cycles through your events and always displays the one coming up next.
 Set it once, and it runs forever.

 Whether you run a gym, a church, a school, a co-working space, a community center, or a weekly meetup — if you have events that repeat, this plugin keeps your visitors informed without any manual work.